 At present, it takes approximately six months to complete registration of a trade mark and service mark.
-After filing the mark with the Intellectual Property Office of New Zealand ("IPONZ"), the application is reviewed and IPONZ will either provide notification of acceptance or a compliance report.
+After filing the trade mark application with the Intellectual Property Office of New Zealand ("IPONZ"), the application is reviewed and IPONZ will either provide notification of acceptance or a compliance report.
 If the mark is accepted, then it is advertised for three months in the official monthly journal and third parties may oppose its registration.
-If there is no opposition, then the mark is registered generally within the next 3-6 months.
+If there is no opposition, then the mark is registered generally within the next three to six months.